You're Christmas to Me

 "You're Christmas to Me" is a Christmas single by British singer-songwriter Sam Ryder.
 It was released exclusively via Amazon Music on 7 November 2023, as part of the Amazon Music Originals series.
 An original track created for the British comedy film Your Christmas or Mine 2, it marks his second Christmas release following his cover of "Jingle Bells" in 2022.
 It marked Ryder's first record as an independent artist after parting ways with Parlophone Records.
 The song became a contender for the Christmas number-one slot on the UK Singles Chart and later peaked at number two.
 It is currently his highest-charting single to date, alongside "Space Man" (2022).

 Background and release

 The song was released exclusively on 7 November 2023 through Amazon Music.
 It is to be featured as part of the British Amazon Prime film Your Christmas or Mine 2.
 A music video is scheduled to be released during the run up to Christmas.

 In an interview for Official Charts Company, Ryder revealed that he was approached by Amazon Music and wrote the track alongside Max Wolfgang in August 2023.
 He further added how the single takes some inspiration from Darlene Love "All Alone on Christmas".
 Ryder described it as a late eighties and early nineties influenced track with saxophones and big New York City swing drums with inspiration from Bruce Springsteen, E Street Band, and elements of The Darkness by incorporating guitars.

 Chart performance

+“Christmas Number 2, isn’t that bonkers?
+When we wrote this song, in the blazing month of August, we didn’t even expect it to chart.
+But here we are, in a Mariah Carey and WHAM! sandwich, and we’re the filling.
+I’m stoked!
+I hope this has given some vigour and some fire to upcoming grass roots and indie artists.
+You can do it – you’ve just got to set your heart ablaze and get out there.
+Believe, have faith.